 8. Unpacking at the hotel in Minneapolis where we’ll stay for six weeks – May 26th

 |A night skyline view of a small portion of downtown Sydney.|

 It’s this tight schedule that prompted me to be diligent in organizing our stuff and packing neatly.
-Upon repacking and unpacking, we’ll so do with the same diligence as on each prior occasion.
+As a result, upon repacking and unpacking, we’ll do so with the same diligence as on each prior occasion.

 Luckily, as stated above, we’ll only be concerned with the weight of our bags on one occasion…when we fly to Minnesota.
 In the interim, I’ll certainly consider what items we can toss along the way to lighten that load.

 |Historic building in Circular Quay area.|

 After checking Delta Airlines baggage fees, it appears it will be AU 33.35, US $25 for the first bag for each traveler, and an additional AU 46.69, US $35 for any other bag as shown below:

 |Office buildings along the Sydney Opera House Walkway including many shops, offices, restaurants, and condos.|

 |A portion of the Sydney skyline on a cloudy day.|